-Friends, family bid farewell to jazz trumpeter Marcus Belgrave
+Friends, family bid farewell to Marcus Belgrave

 Family, friends and fans who gathered on Saturday to say farewell to Detroit jazz icon Marcus Belgrave remembered him as a good guy with a " phenomenal ability" as a musician.